 The succulent container you’ll be growing your succulent seeds in can be as simple or fancy as you’d like.
 The most important factor is that it keeps moisture in somehow since our succulent seedlings are not tolerant of drying out at all in the first stages of their life.
 A simple plastic container with a lid would work well, but an actual seed starting tray is likely a little easier to use.
 These feature multiple small containers, an undertray for easy flooding from the bottom, and a lid to keep the moisture in.

 Now, this is what very few succulent growers agree on.
 We like to use pure vermiculite since it’s loose but still keeps moisture in quite well.
 However, other soil options include coco coir, coarse silica sand, finely smashed perlite, and even unscented kitty litter!
 Check out our guide on best potting soils if you want to learn more about choosing the best product for your needs!

 Just make sure the medium is not too coarse so as to not lose your tiny succulent seedlings, but not so fine that it can become too compact and impede growth (like play sand).

 Grow light (optional)

 If your windowsills are crowded, it’s possible to grow succulents from seed using just a grow light in a location that would normally be too dark.
-A LED light works best.
+A LED light for gardening works best.
 It won’t emit enough heat to burn the seedlings but does help to keep them well-lit and warm.

 And honestly, that’s it for the basics!
 Some like to keep some kitchen paper handy to lay out the seeds as well as toothpicks for seed placement (since they’re so small), but that all depends on how you’d like to go about planting.